twiks79/Pidev_Office/README.md

 4. Run the script, it will take all text on all shapes of the selected slides and save it to a specified file

+# Word Macro that formats the next table in the document according to the defined standards

+## Background
+You might have a word document with many tables and formatting can get difficult.
+This macro can be used to define styling rules in the code and then always apply them to the next table.

+## Usage
+1. Load this macro into a word macro
+2. Run the macro to change the next table below the cursor

 # Remarks

 ## Customization